Skip to main content

 Password resets, user provisioning, routine config changes

-• Machine could accomplish task as well as human, or need could be designed away
+Machine could accomplish the task as well as a human, or the need could be designed away

 Tactical Work